October 29, 2022

 Voters must join House Rules Committee Chairman, James P. McGovern, and House Natural Resources Committee Chairman, Raúl Grijalva (D-AZ), and other politicians who, on April 25, 2022, urged President Biden to pardon Donzinger and dismiss the criminal contempt case against him.
 They are among a coalition of 56 Nobel Prize Laureates, Amnesty International USA and other human rights organizations and members of the European Parliament who issued statements of protest against the questionable and “disparate treatment of Donziger by U.S. Courts,” and urged an investigation into alleged judicial abuses.

 Further use your consumer dollars to boycott ChevronTexaco.
-Hold company officials accountable for the cost and cleanup of toxic spills and deposits left to Ecuadorians with far fewer means and, since, serious health and safety issues.
+Hold company officials accountable for the cost and cleanup of toxic spills and deposits left to Ecuadorians with far fewer means and, since, critical health and safety disasters.

 “When Steve and I went to Ecuador and visited these communities together, there were places where the stench of toxic chemicals was so strong it burned my nose,” elaborated Chairman McGovern in his April 27 press release.
 “There were villages where nearly every family had been affected by cancer.
 These actions were appalling and immoral.